dirkpetersen/forever-slurm/README.md

 Login to your frontend web server and switch to the user account you would like to have port forwarding run under (not root)

-Clone the forever-slurm respository just like above, cd to forever-slurm and then run:
+Clone the forever-slurm respository just like above, cd to forever-slurm, and then run:

 ```
 ./config.sh --ssh
 ```

-After answering a few questions (e.g. what is the host name of your HPC login node and the username for that node) you will be asked to add a public key on your HPC login node BEFORE hitting any key.
+After answering a few questions (e.g. what is the host name of your HPC login node and the username for that node), you will be asked to add a public key on your HPC login node BEFORE hitting any key.

 If you run into issues check